-The Riviera Maya, encompassing the eastern coast of Mexico’s Yucatan Peninsula from the resort area of Cancún south to the laid-back beach town of Tulúm, has a lot to offer expats.
+The Riviera Maya, encompassing the eastern coast of Mexico’s Yucatán Peninsula from the resort area of Cancún south to the laidback beach town of Tulum, has a lot to offer expats.
 World class restaurants…quiet beach bars…live music…fishing…boating…white-sand beaches…and snorkeling and scuba diving in one of the largest and best reef systems in the world.

 Because it is one of Mexico’s top tourist destinations, the Riviera Maya has received a lot of investment from the government and private investors.
-And that means plenty of First World services and amenities up and down the coast.
+And that means plenty of first-world services and amenities up and down the coast.

 Even in such a small area, you have a lot of variety in lifestyle.
 Cancún is full of resorts but also has condos and other full-time housing—it’s a perfect place for those seeking an “always on vacation” lifestyle.
 Playa del Carmen a half-hour south is more cosmopolitan and urban and features a lively entertainment district.
 La Quinta Avenida, or Fifth Avenue, which is a pedestrian only boulevard that runs parallel to the beach and is lined with restaurants, bars, boutiques, shops, and more.
-Tulúm is more bohemian and low-key—a perfect haven for those looking for a quiet beach escape.
+Tulum is more bohemian and low-key—a perfect haven for those looking for a quiet beach escape.
 It’s about an hour-and-a-half drive from Cancún to Tulum.

-The great weather year-round—it never gets cold—means a lot of time is spent outdoors.
+The great weather year round—it never gets cold—means a lot of time is spent outdoors.
 It’s always a good time to go to the beach.
 Watersports, or just relaxing in a comfortable chair on the sand, are popular activities among expats.

 The region is home to large numbers of retirees and other expats, and it’s an active community.
 It’s easy to make friends, and there are many opportunities to socialize.
 That means a lot of parties, dinners out, community groups, happy hours, clubs, sports, church organizations, and more.
 Expats say there’s never a dull moment on the Riviera Maya.
 Also, they feel warmly welcomed by their Mexican neighbors.